HusseinLezzaik/Deep-Learning-for-Multi-Robotics/Two Robots Topology Graph/README.md

 ## Data Collection
 We collected labelled datasets for the following two models:
-1) differential drive
+1) Differential Drive
-2) unicycle.
+2) UniCycle.

 * `initial_positions.py`: test code for changing initial positions in each scene.
 * `main_consensus.py`: consensus algorithm for two robots with data saving.